GiuseppeTG/studio-ghibli/README.md

 # Studio Ghibli Movies

-> In this App I used Studio Ghibli API to render a list of movies that can be filtered by director name.
+> In this App, I used Studio Ghibli API to render a list of movies that can be filtered by director name.
 You can see the details of each movie when you click on them.
-It also has a list of human characters with a short description and link to their movie.
+It also has a list of human characters with a short description and a link to their movie.

 ## Built With